President: Jacques Caron

 I started doing triathlon at 9 years old when a teacher at my elementary school decided to start a team and asked me to join.

-I had never heard of triathlon before, but with the help of great coaches, I wasn’t scared to jump in the water for my first race this summer.
-I never stopped since then, passing through elite, junior series, national series and now retiring myself into longer distances.
-Triathlon is a big part of who I am and it taught me perseverance, patience and stress-management.
+I had never heard of triathlon before, but with the help of great coaches, I wasn’t scared to jump in the water for my first race that summer.
+I haven’t stopped since, working my way through elite, junior series, national series and now retiring myself into longer distances.
+Triathlon is a big part of who I am and it taught me perseverance, patience and stress management.

 The MTC is for me a place to make friends while happily suffering, and I can assure you that these friendships last for a long time.

-If you have any question never hesitate to come to see me, I am always happy to help!
+If you have any questions, please reach out! never hesitate to come to see me, I am always happy to help!

 VP Social: Hannah Zhang